pabloniklas/pebug/docs/source/commands.md

 127D:0148 49 30 127D:0348
 :::

-The bytes at locations 140 through 148 are being compared to those at 340 (through 348, implied); the bytes are displayed side by side for those which are different (with their exact locations, including the segment, on either side of them).
+The bytes at locations 140 through 148 are being compared to those at 340 (through 348, implied);
+the bytes are displayed side by side for those which are different (with their exact locations, including the segment, on either side of them).

 ## Fill: F range list

 This command can also be used to clear large areas of Memory as well as filling smaller areas with a continuously repeating phrase or single byte.

-### Example:
+### Example

 :::
 f 100 12f 'BUFFER'